wardog1uk/mikro/Basic Commands.md

 * `TABLE`

 ### Description
-The `TABLE` command displays an alphabetically sorted list of labels with their 16-bit hexadecimal values after a successful assembly.
+The `TABLE` command displays an alphabetically sorted list of labels with their 16-bit hexadecimal values after a successful assemble.

 ## TIM